FayeCarter/CV/README.md

 I am a **Full Stack Engineer** and recent graduate of the highly selective programming boot camp [Makers Academy](https://makers.tech/).

-My background is in control systems and electrical and mechanical maintenance engineering which I have worked in over the past seven years.
-Alongside my work as an engineer, I taught myself the basics of programming, familiarizing myself with Python and building small scale projects to improve the working environment and tasks for myself and my team.
+My background is in control systems and electrical and mechanical maintenance engineering which I have worked for the past seven years.
+Alongside my work as an engineer, I taught myself the basics of programming, familiarizing myself with Python and building small scale projects to improve the working environment and daily tasks for myself and my team.

 As a graduate of the Makers Academy I now have the skills to build complex, full stack applications using JavaScript and Ruby.
 I am trained in OOP, TDD, pair programming and using agile processes.

 During my time at Makers I have fallen in love with coding and am excited to bring my passion and enthusiasm to a new role.

 ## Projects

-This is a selection of projects that I have worked on. to see more, [please see my Github](https://github.com/FayeCarter?tab=repositories).
+This is a selection of projects that I have worked on.
+To see more, [please see my Github](https://github.com/FayeCarter?tab=repositories).

 ---